 How to Fix Galaxy S9 Camera Problems

+We’ve seen several instances where super slow-motion isn’t dark at all, so this is clearly a problem on some devices, but not all.
 In the meantime, drop us a comment below if you are dealing with any Galaxy S9 camera problems.
-If so, try heading to Settings > Advanced Features and turn off Smart Stay.
+And finally, try heading to Settings > Advanced Features and turn off Smart Stay.
 This feature caused problems in the past and could be your solution today.